KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials.md

 ## 👑 Pro features

-KeyboardKit Pro unlocks powerful preview and emoji capabilities when you register a valid license key.
+KeyboardKit Pro unlocks powerful preview and emoji capabilities for the system keyboard.

 ### Emojis